molokoloco/jQuery.boxFx/README.md

 For example you can set a first keyframe with infinite rotation and a second keyframe with a one time fadeIn opacity.
 Implementation as shown here : <http://jsfiddle.net/molokoloco/rf8zt/>

 We can feed the seeds with some data provider.
-Example with websocket : to come ;)
-For the moment, data are some content stored in a JSON object OR a dynamic *$deferred* function ^^
+For the moment, data are some content stored in
+a JSON object OR a dynamic *$deferred* function ^^ Example with websocket, to come ;)
-Dynamic provider can be a little tricky see current implementation here :
+Asynchronous "*jsonp*" provider can be a little tricky, see current implementation here :
 <http://jsfiddle.net/molokoloco/Ebc27/>
 This content is injected in a (simple) template you can set in seeds *innerHTML* (See below)

 And finaly, have to say : "*Time Is What Prevents Everything From Happening At Once...*" - John Wheeler (1911-2008)
 ...So take your time :)

-EXAMPLE SETTINGS
+EXAMPLE(S) SETTINGS
 ================

-(see more presets examples in "*./js/jquery.boxFx.presets-XXX.js*")
+See the BoxFx (full) options properties list here : "*./js/jquery.boxFx.presets-full-options.js*" All is *heavily* commented, check also "*./js/jquery.boxFx.presets-XXX.js*" Here a code example for your site :

     $emitter1 = $('div#emitterZone1').emitter({
+        delay       : 500,
         seeds       : '<div class="test">N°{id} - {title}</div>',
         data        : [
             {id:1, title:'toto'}, {id:2, title:'tutu'}, {id:3, title:'toto'}, {id:4, title:'tutu'},
             {id:5, title:'toto'}, {id:6, title:'tutu'}, {id:7, title:'toto'}, {id:8, title:'tutu'}
         ],
-        delay          : 500, // Emit every 500ms
         styles      : {
             position       : 'absolute',
             width          : 150,
             opacity        : 0,
             background     : 'white',
             transform      : 'rotate(-20deg) translate(200px, 300px)'
         },
         transition  : {
             duration       : '3000ms',
             timingFunction : $.cubicBeziers.easeInOutQuad,
             stylesTo       : {